 What is electricity aggregation?

 Electricity aggregation combines the retail electric loads of customers, in this case, thousands of customers.
-By combining the electrical loads, the Village of Lake Villa can leverage its buying power for Village residents and small businesses.
+By combining the electrical loads, the Village and Township can leverage its buying power for residents and small businesses.

 Who is eligible to participate?

-Opt-In Exceptions: All residents and eligible small businesses located in the Village of Lake Villa that are currently receiving service under the following rates are eligible to Opt-In to the program.
+Opt-In Exceptions: All residents and eligible small businesses located in the Village and Township of Lake Villa that are currently receiving service under the following rates are eligible to Opt-In to the program.

 - ComEd’s Hourly Rate